Roubaix: History

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 Heraldry

 People

 Inhabitants of Roubaix are known in English as "Roubaisians" and in French as Roubaisiens ([ʁu.bɛ.zjɛ̃]) or in the feminine form Roubaisiennes ([ʁu.bɛ.zjɛn]), also natively called Roubaignots ([ʁu.bɛ.njo]) or in the feminine form Roubaignotes ([ʁu.bɛ.njoz]).

 Demographics

 The evolution of the number of inhabitants is known through the population censuses carried out in the town since 1793 and the research study of Louis-Edmond Marissal, Clerk of the Peace of the city, published in 1844.
 Roubaix evolved into a provincial market town until the end of the Early modern period with a census population of 4,715 inhabitants in 1716.
 By the late 18th century, the city began to emerge as regional textile manufacturing centre and its population increased, reaching a level of 8,091 in 1800.
 As a result of the industrialisation process of the 19th century, the need of workers was supplied by rural flight as well as immigration.
 Belgian settlement was a feature of the Roubaisian life at that time.

 During the first-half period of the 19th century, Roubaix ranked the first French town in terms of population growth rate with a five times increase, whereas in the remaining period of this century its population doubled.
 Within this last time framework, Belgian immigration appeared to be one of the major factor to explain the significantly high population growth, with 30,465 Belgian inhabitants counted in 1866 and 42,103 in 1872.
 Nonetheless, the rate of natural increase shew to be a more important component of the population growth in that period.